cakephp/docs/en/console-and-shells/option-parsers.rst

 .. php:method:: addSubcommand($name, $options = [])

+.. deprecated:: 3.6.0
+    Subcommands are deprecated.
+Instead use :ref:`nested commands <renaming-commands>`.

 Console applications are often made of subcommands, and these subcommands may require special option parsing and have their own help.
 A perfect example of this is ``bake``.
 Bake is made of many separate tasks that all have their own